fcicc/openweather-client/README.md

 The application was developed using Docker Engine version 19.03.12 and Docker Compose version 1.26.2.

 Before executing the application, it is necessary to create a file in the path ``./secrets/.openweather_appid`` (relative to the project root path).
-This file must be a plain text (UTF-8) containing a valid OpenWeather API ``appid`` and must not contain like breaks.
+This file must be a plain text (UTF-8) containing a valid OpenWeather API ID and must not contain like breaks.

 To execute the application in development mode, navigate to the project's root folder and type the following command: